sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 #### 3.2 Mispellings.

 Mispellings are legitimate and can happen all the time.
-Sometimes, SAS will correct the spelling mistakes if it is able to detect it, and will issue a warning to inform you about it.
+Sometimes, SAS will correct the spelling mistakes if it is able to detect it and will issue a warning to inform you about it.
 Let's see an example of this.

-Let's say you have this code written but the data step is mispelled as *DATE*.
+Let's say you have this code written but the data step is misspelled as *DATE*.

 ```
 DATE trial;